sweetest-framework/sweetest/GUIDELINES.md

         verify(instance).login(email, password)
     }

-    // The fake is private as a steps classes' aim is to abstract the technical implementation of test code. private class FakeBackendGateway : BackendGateway {
+    // The fake is private as a steps classes' aim is to abstract the technical implementation of test code private class FakeBackendGateway : BackendGateway {

-        // We leave the internals open to the outside class for simplicity's sake val users = mutableListOf<BackendFakeUser>()
+        // We leave the internals public for the outside class for simplicity's sake val users = mutableListOf<BackendFakeUser>()

         override fun checkEmail(email: String): Boolean = users.find { it.email == email } != null